dejourford/siem_honeypot/README.md

 <hr>

-`Step 11`
+## Step 11) Create a Watchlist

-Create new watchlist item using the geo location file
+In this step, I create a new watchlist item using the geo location file that I previously downloaded

 <p align="center">